HuXiaoling/TopoLoss/README.md

 topoloss.py: offline sample showing how to use topological loss.

 topoloss_pytorch.py: function used in pytorch framework (Will be included in pip later)

+## Post-processing

+Be sure to do post-processing (remove small connected components) as topoloss will possibly create a few isolated points.